 5.1.3 Segregation of Functions

-The rules in SYSC 5.1 requiring segregation of functions are met by segregating duties as appropriate to avoid conflicts of interest wherever possible.
+The rules in SYSC 5.1.7 requiring segregation of functions are met by segregating duties as appropriate to avoid conflicts of interest wherever possible and full details are set out in our Segregated Functions Policy.
 These duties are set out via job descriptions, procedure manuals and the Staff Organisation Chart.
 Ensuring these duties remain segregated is the responsibility of line managers as advised by the Compliance Officer.

 5.1.4 Remuneration Arrangements